 Exact Asymptotics: From Fluid Dynamics to Quantum Geometry

-We are excited to announce the first TSVP Thematic Program "Exact Asymptotics: From Fluid Dynamics to Quantum Geometry" in Fall 2023!
-The program will run from August 1 - October 28, 2023.
-All activities will take place at the Okinawa Institute of Science and Technology (OIST).
+The first TSVP Thematic Program "Exact Asymptotics: From Fluid Dynamics to Quantum Geometry" was held from August 1 - October 28, 2023.
+All activities took place at the Okinawa Institute of Science and Technology (OIST).
+In this news article you can learn more about the program and its aims.

 Asymptotic methods and perturbation theory are fundamental tools in applied mathematics.
 These methods have been employed for centuries and are now widely used in practically every field of physical science, from fluid mechanics and medical imaging to condensed matter physics and string theory.
 We hope to bring together at least four distinct communities within this wide realm, and encourage interaction between different fields: